 What is GMSF?

 The Greater Manchester Spatial Framework (GMSF) is a strategic planning document which is being prepared by Greater Manchester Combined Authority and the 10 Greater Manchester Authorities.
-It will be a plan which seeks to ensure that Greater Manchester has the right land in the right places to deliver the homes and jobs needed up to 2037, along with identifying the new infrastructure required to achieve this.
-The document proposes large-scale development in Heald Green which is detailed further down this page.
+It will eventually be a plan which seeks to ensure that Greater Manchester has the right land in the right places to deliver the homes and jobs needed up to 2037, along with identifying the new infrastructure required to achieve this.

-What has been done since the previous draft version?
+What has been done since the previous, 2016, draft version?

 What does this mean in terms of Green Belt loss?